Agile Requirements Gathering: Practical Advice to Improve Traceability

 So where does that leave us?

 You’re probably not in a pure Agile environment, so you know the deal.
-The key is to get ideas around how to make this work, and apply what fits for your team.
+The key is to get ideas for how to make this work, and apply what fits for your team.
 (Spoiler alert: this is a whole lot easier with a requirements management tool suited for hybrid Agile).

 Back to top